 Faith Abuse Forms of child abuse linked to faith or belief.
 Examples of this include spirit possession, demons/the devil acting through children, the evil eye or djinns (known in some Islamic faith contexts) and dakini (in Hindu context) and ritual or multiple murders where the killing of children is believed to bring supernatural benefits or the use of their body parts is believed to produce 'magical' remedies.
 Upskirting Upskirting is a term used to describe the act of taking a sexually intrusive photograph up someone's skirt or other clothing without their permission.
 It is usually performed in a public place, such as on public transport or in a nightclub, among crowds of people, making it harder to spot people taking the photos.
-Owner: Business Improvement Director Issued: May 2022 Version: 4.5 The practice can cause humiliation, distress or alarm.
+The practice can cause humiliation, distress or alarm.
 Offenders face up to 2 years in jail, with the most serious being put on the sex offenders register.

-Stalking Stalking can be defined as persistent and unwanted attention that makes someone feel pestered and harassed.
+Owner: Senior Safeguarding Officer Issued: September 2023 Version: 6.0 Stalking Stalking can be defined as persistent and unwanted attention that makes someone feel pestered and harassed.
 It includes behaviour that happens two or more times, directed at or towards another person, which causes them to feel alarmed or distressed or to fear that violence might be used against you.
 Social media and the internet are often used for stalking and harassment, and 'cyber-stalking' or online threats can be just as intimidating.
 The effect of such behaviour is to curtail a victim's freedom, leaving them feeling that they constantly have to be careful, causing significant alarm, harassment or distress to the victim.

-Forced Marriage A forced marriage is a marriage in which one or both spouses do not (or in the case of some adults with learning or physical disabilities, cannot) consent to the marriage and duress is involved.
+Forced Marriage A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+Threats can be physical or emotional and psychological.
+A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
+Nevertheless, some perpetrators use perceived cultural practices to coerce a person into marriage.
 Gangs (and Youth Violence) Crime and violence are a core part of the identity of gangs, although delinquent peer groups can also lead to increased behaviour and youth offending.
 Although some group gatherings can lead to increased antisocial behaviour and youth offending, these activities should not be confused with serious violence in a gang, which can also include knife crime.